knative/docs/docs/serving/autoscaling/scale-bounds.md

 Scale Down Delay specifies a time window which must pass at reduced concurrency before a scale-down decision is applied.
 This can be useful, for example, to keep containers around for a configurable duration to avoid a cold start penalty if new requests come in.
-Unlike setting a Lower Bound, the revision will eventually be scaled down if reduced concurrency is maintained for the delay period.
+Unlike setting a lower bound, the revision will eventually be scaled down if reduced concurrency is maintained for the delay period.